-The consolidated financial statements include the financial statements of the Company and its subsidiaries made up to 31 December 2013.
+The consolidated financial statements include the financial statements of the Company and its subsidiaries made up to the end of the reporting period.

 Subsidiaries are entities (including structured entities) controlled by the Group.
-The Group controls and entity when the Group is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
+The Group controls an entity when the Group is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.